Seamless Learning Access Components

 Managed App Configuration

-Managed App Configuration is a method in which an MDM server can dynamically configure managed applications over the air.
-In the Seamless Learning Access workflow, the MDM server (Jamf Pro or Jamf School) delivers a payload to your app that tells it to switch into Seamless Learning Access mode and which tenant to use.
+Managed App Configuration is the method an MDM server uses to dynamically configure a managed application over the air.
+In the Seamless Learning Access workflow, the MDM (Jamf Pro or Jamf School) delivers a payload that tells your app to switch into Seamless Learning Access mode and which tenant to target.

 The minimum viable payload is two keys: